business-glossary/business-glossary/sas-commenting.md

 run;
 ```

-The parser (once written) will place what is in the between the start and end tags into the notes section in the Glossary:
+The parser (once written) will place what is in the between the start and end tags into the notes section in the Glossary.

 The actual solution is likely to implement multiple notes per rule so that many sections of code can be captured.